danieljbae/JoeRogan_GuestComparison/README.md

 The basis for the comparisons are drawn from simple community enagagement stats such as: view count, like count, dislike count, comment count

-Some metrics I considered were:
+Some metrics I considered were (shown in format_data.py):
 * guest contraversy with bubble color
 * community engagement with bubble size